kent434f/ransomwatch-rss/README.md

 ## Automation

-The repository includes a GitHub Actions workflow that automates the process of generating the ransomware feed and updating the repository every 30 minutes.
+The repository includes a GitHub Actions workflow that automates the process of generating the ransomware feed and updating the repository every 24 hours.
 The workflow is defined in `.github/workflows/update_feed.yml`.

 The workflow performs the following steps: